STAFF

 Brad De Young

-These responsibilities have included overseeing jobs as a general contractor, including project scheduling of sub-contractors, project billing, and liaison to the owner’s representative, architect, and engineer, and project coordination.
+These responsibilities have included overseeing jobs as a general contractor, including project scheduling of sub-contractors, project billing, and liaison to the owner’s representative, architect, and engineer, as well as project coordination.
 Projects have included, design assist, design build, and plan and spec jobs.

 What drew Brad to join the training program was enjoying working with apprentices and newer journeypersons, seeing their successes, and helping build their skills to have successful careers with in the sheet metal union.

-When not working Brad enjoys family, spending time in the outdoors, including exploring local hiking trails with his three children.
+When not working Brad enjoys family, spending time in the outdoors, including various hiking trails and snowboarding.

 Henry Funcke

-Henry Funcke with over 39 years of experience started as a Local 272 apprentice before merging into Local 104.
+Henry Funcke has over 44 years of experience started as a Local 272 apprentice before merging into Local 104.
 Henry has extensive experience in the following areas: shop layout; commercial and residential HVAC and architectural design (layout, fabrication and installation); sheet metal roofing systems; service work (residential and light commercial) and general foreman on HVAC and architectural jobs.
 He has spent over 31 years as a sheet metal instructor training apprentices.
 Henry holds multiple NTF and ITI certificates for various training on industry requirements, along with a California Board of Regents Lifetime teaching credential.
 He has completed courses such as the OSHA 500 and instructor trainings through Canada College, U.C.
 Berkeley Extension, NTF (Ohio State) and ITI in New Mexico and Las Vegas, Nevada.
-In addition, he currently holds the following certificates: Fire Life Safety level 1, Building Envelope certification, EPA 608 Universal Certification, Forklift Train the trainer certification and a SMACNA Supervisory Training certification.
-Henry is an avid reader, guitar player (classical, jazz, and blues) and enjoys fishing/hunting with a crossbow.
+In addition, he has held (or currently) holds the following certificates: Fire Life Safety level 1, Building Envelope certification, EPA 608 Universal Certification, Forklift Train the trainer certification and a SMACNA Supervisory Training certification.
+Henry currently performs outreach regarding the Sheet Metal Workers Local 104 industry and apprenticeship program as well as rotating apprentices to different shops to meet their mandatory work experience rotations.

 Patrick Pico